Cartooning Course: How To Develop Your Cartoon Character

 2) What materials will I need?

-3) How is the course conducted?
+3) Who is conducting the course and how is the course conducted?

 4) How much time will I need to practise every day?